kanopy-platform/code-generator/README.md

 - Given a type is tagged and enabled Then perform code generation.
 - Given a type with ObjectMeta
   - generate a Constructor that accepts the name of the resources
+  - generate DeepCopy and DeepCopyInto wrappers of the parent type.
   - generate members of ObjectMeta not tagged as `// Read-only`

-- Given a type with TypeMeta
-  - generate DeepCopy and DeepCopyInto wrappers of the parent type.

 - Given a type with Builtin / Primitive members
   - generate setter functions for each member not tagged as `// Read-only`.